avosuser/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk weekday-weekend](figure/weekday-weekend-1.png)

-The blue line shows that the average number of steps taken is little higher on weekends than weekdays.
+The blue dashed line shows that the average number of steps taken is little higher on weekends than weekdays.
 This means the test candidates are more active ob the weekend.